What is UNEP-NOWPAP ?

 Message from UNEP-NOWPAP

+The Action Plan for the Protection, Management, and Development of the Marine and Coastal Environment of the Northwest Pacific Region (NOWPAP) was adopted by the People’s Republic of China, Japan, the Republic of Korea and the Russian Federation in September 1994 as a part of the Regional Seas Programme of the United Nations Environment Programme.
 The Northwest Pacific Region features rich marine and coastal ecosystems with commercially important fishing resources.
 However, the region is also one of the most densely populated areas in the world, resulting in enormous pressures and demands on the coastal and marine environment.
 NOWPAP activities and projects focus on the five major priorities: assessment of regional environmental conditions, environmental data and information management, development and application of the ecosystem approach to coastal planning and management, implementing effective measures for mutual support during oil and chemical spills at sea, and preventing coastal and marine pollution.
 NOWPAP activities are being increasingly aligned with the 2030 Sustainable Development Agenda.
-Using ecosystem-based management approach as a basis, NOWPAP is positioning itself as a regional mechanism for the implementation of ocean-related Sustainable Development Goals (SDGs), particularly the achievement of SDG 14 “Conserve and sustainably use the oceans, seas and marine resources for sustainable development”.
+Using the ecosystem-based management approach as a basis, NOWPAP is positioning itself as a regional mechanism for the implementation of ocean-related Sustainable Development Goals (SDGs), particularly the achievement of SDG 14 “Conserve and sustainably use the oceans, seas and marine resources for sustainable development”.
+A network of four NOWPAP Regional Activity Centres (RACs), one in each of the NOWPAP Member States, coordinated by the Regional Coordinating Unit (RCU), with its two offices in Toyama (Japan) and Busan (Korea), ensures the integrated and well-managed implementation of the Action Plan.

 United Nations Environment Programme (UNEP) Northwest Pacific Action Plan (NOWPAP) Regional Coordinating Unit Toyama Office